How to Catch a Fish? A Step by Step Guide

 Gillnets

-Gillnets can be used to catch fish by snagging on the gill covers as they attempt to pass through.
-The fish are caught and are unable to escape or move forward via the net.
+Gillnets can catch fish by snagging on the gill covers as they attempt to pass through.
+The fish are caught and cannot escape or move forward via the net.

 Haaf nets